Medically reviewed by Drugs.com. Last updated on Jan 12, 2024.

 - Age.
 Ringworm of the scalp is most common in toddlers and school-age children.

 - Exposure to other children.
-Outbreaks of ringworm are common in schools and child care centers where the infection easily spreads through close physical contact.
+Outbreaks of ringworm are common in schools and child care centers where the infection easily spreads with close contact.

 - Exposure to pets.
-A pet, such as a cat or dog, can have the infection without showing any signs.
-Children can get the infection by touching or petting the animal.
+A pet, such as a cat or a dog, can have the infection without showing any signs.
+Children can get the infection by touching the animal.

-In some cases, ringworm of the scalp causes kerion — a severe, painful inflammation of the scalp.
+Some people with ringworm of the scalp may develop a severe inflammation called kerion.
 Kerion appears as soft, raised swellings that drain pus and cause thick, yellow crusting on the scalp.

-Instead of breaking, the hair falls out or can be easily pulled out.
-Kerion may be caused by an overly vigorous reaction to the fungus and can lead to permanent scars and hair loss.
+With kerion, the hair falls out or can be easily pulled out.
+The condition may be caused by an overly vigorous reaction to the fungus and can lead to scarring and permanent hair loss.

 - Educate yourself and others.
-Be aware of the risk of ringworm from infected persons or pets.
-Tell your children about ringworm, what to watch for and how to avoid the infection.
+Be aware of the risk of ringworm from infected people or pets.
+Tell children about ringworm, what to watch for and how to avoid the infection.

-- Keep clean.
-Be sure your child washes his or her hands often to avoid the spread of infection.
-Keep common or shared areas clean, especially in schools, child care centers, gyms and locker rooms.
+- Keep skin clean and dry.
+Be sure children wash their hands, including after playing with pets.
+Keep shared areas clean, especially in schools, child care centers, gyms and locker rooms.

-- Don't share personal items.
-Teach your children not to let others use their clothing, towels, hairbrushes or other personal items, or to borrow such items from other children.
+- Avoid sharing personal items.
+Teach children not to let others use their clothing, towels, hairbrushes, sports gear or other personal items.

 Your doctor might recommend that you also wash your child's hair with a prescription-strength medicated shampoo.
-This may help remove fungus spores and prevent the spread of the infection to other people or to other areas of your child's scalp or body.
+The shampoo removes fungus spores and helps prevent spreading the infection to others or to other areas of the body.

-If your child has a condition affecting his or her scalp, you'll likely start by seeing your family doctor or child's pediatrician.
+If your child has a condition affecting the scalp, you'll likely start by seeing your family doctor or child's pediatrician.
 You may be referred to a skin specialist (dermatologist).